-The Sandvik organization model is based on a decentralized business model with three separate business areas - Sandvik Machining Solutions, Sandvik Mining and Rock Technology and Sandvik Materials Technology - based on distinct product offerings.
+The Sandvik organization model is based on a decentralized business model with three separate business areas - Sandvik Machining Solutions, Sandvik Mining and Rock Technology and Sandvik Materials Technology based on distinct product offerings.

 Each business area has full responsibility and accountability for its respective business results.
-The business area Presidents are responsible for the business area's income statement and capital employed and is accountable for business area targets.